Biden’s exit galvanizes Democrats – but the road remains rocky

 Ms. Harris, a former prosecutor, proved adept at flaying her targets during Senate hearings and on the debate stage.
 The best moment of her failed 2020 primary campaign was when she attacked Mr. Biden for name-checking a segregationist lawmaker.

-She’s also Black and Indian-American, a 59-year-old Gen-Xer with a penchant for Converse All-Stars and a love of hip hop, who presents a clear generational contrast.
+She’s also Black and Indian American, a 59-year-old Gen-Xer with a penchant for Converse All-Stars and a love of hip hop, who presents a clear generational contrast.
 Mr. Trump is a 78-year-old white Baby Boomer whose personally curated rally playlist leans heavily on golden oldies like the Rolling Stones.

 Democrats hope that by shedding their 81-year-old president for a candidate of a younger generation, they can now draw a clear age contrast.
 Mr. Biden’s exit now makes Mr. Trump the oldest major-party nominee in U.S. history.